LukeInkster/char-rnn/Report.md

 # Learning to Debate

 This report covers a project undertaken as part of COMP 421 - Machine Learning.
 The project involved the use of character wise recurrent neural networks to learn the structure of US presidential debates at a character level.
 This project makes use of [Karpathy's char-rnn project](https://github.com/karpathy/char-rnn) which provides implementation of three recurrent neural network systems implemented in Lua.
+The motivation for this project was the [DeepDrumpf](https://twitter.com/deepdrumpf) Twitter bot which generates tweets in the style of Donald Trump.

 #### Collecting Data
 The debate data for this project takes the form of text file transcripts collected from a couple of sources.
 The 2008 and 2012 presidential debates each consisted of four debates which were sourced, in text form, from the [Commission on Presidential Debates](http://www.debates.org/index.php?page=debate-transcripts).
 At the time of writing, the Commission has not made transcripts available for 2016's presidential debates.
 Conveniently, the Washington Post has created transcripts for the [first](https://www.washingtonpost.com/news/the-fix/wp/2016/09/26/the-first-trump-clinton-presidential-debate-transcript-annotated/), [second](https://www.washingtonpost.com/news/the-fix/wp/2016/10/09/everything-that-was-said-at-the-second-donald-trump-vs-hillary-clinton-debate-highlighted/), and [third](https://www.washingtonpost.com/news/the-fix/wp/2016/10/19/the-final-trump-clinton-debate-transcript-annotated/) debates of the 2016 election in a format which matches those from the Commission.
 When concatenated, the transcripts for these 11 debates amount to 1.2MB of data.
 The Shakespeare dataset provided by Karpathy for testing is 1.0MB so this debate dataset should be sufficient.